 Download the free Expat Arrivals Doha Schools Guide for an overview of what expat parents can expect from the school system in Qatar.
 Read about a typical school day, the difference between public and private schools, and everything you need to know about the admissions process.

-Driven by gas and oil, the minitiature emirate has emerged as an important global player.
-As a result of the fossil fuel boom, as well as the relatively liberal policies established under former Emir Hamad bin Khalif Al Thani, Qatar now hosts regiments of Commonwealth and South Asian expats.
-Increasing numbers of foreigners are moving to Qatar to work hard, save money in the tax-free environment, and maintain a standard of living and wealth relatively similar to that of Western Europe.
+Driven by gas and oil, the small emirate has emerged as an important global player.
+As a result of the fossil fuel boom, as well as the relatively liberal policies established under former Emir Hamad bin Khalifa Al Thani, Qatar now hosts regiments of Commonwealth and South Asian expats.
+Increasing numbers of foreigners are moving to Qatar to work hard and save money in the tax-free environment, as well as to enjoy a standard of living relatively similar to that of Western Europe.

 While there are plenty of work opportunities for expats interested in employment in the petrochemical sector, Qatar is also working to increase foreign investment in non-energy sectors, such as IT, construction, and – much like Dubai – tourism.

-With its successful 2022 World Cup bid, the nation has also been spending vast amounts to improve infrastructure.
-As a result, it’s likely that more manpower will be required to continue transforming Doha, the capital city often described as half building site, half park, into something whole.
-Cranes, alongside this desert nation’s suffocating heat, are constants.
+With its successful 2022 FIFA World Cup bid, the country has also been spending vast amounts to improve infrastructure.
+It’s therefore likely that more manpower will be required to continue transforming Doha, the capital city often described as half building site, half park, into something whole.
+Cranes, alongside the desert's suffocating heat, are constants.

 Despite these challenges, however, the expat community in Qatar is large and welcoming.
 Making connections is relatively easy and can ease the relocation process, helping new arrivals to overcome any initial culture shock.